davidshumway/iD-Editor-Power-Tools-Demo/README.md

 TODO: Add choice of SHIFT key.
 TODO: Additional image filters.

+UPDATE: v 1.23: May 16, 2015: Add "line" to list of allowed entities rather than just "area".
+Still exclude "point" entity.

 UPDATE: v 1.22: May 16, 2015: Example hotkey is now uppercase "M" rather than lowercase "m".

 UPDATE: v 1.20: May 16, 2015: Avoid emulating user actions for the most part.
 Apply tags with e.g. https://gist.github.com/bhousel/0af881a621a2efb83719.
 Update layout.
 Allow hotkey modification.
 Switch from SHIFT to CTRL/META.
 Override input.preset-search-input event.keypress when necessary.